toroworx/PowerPlanSwitcher/README.md

-# DID NOT VERIFY THIS REP IS VIRUS FREE!!
+# !!!
+DID NOT VERIFY THIS REP IS VIRUS FREE !!!
 TODO verify, and probably delete the .exe
 Copied from random Github user (sorry and thanks a lot, but I don't know you)
+ - Toroworx